danjperron/sudokuSolver/TensorFlow_yolov4_Tiny/readme.md

 3- copy sudokuSolver.py and Statistic.py into TensorFlow-2.x-YOLOv3

-4- Download the weight from google drive
+4- Download the weight from google drive or create your own by inserting picture and xml into the sudoku folder

     https://drive.google.com/file/d/1ThDDBGfbFaNh1TF-NQqq2UuWlPON9YZO/view?usp=sharing